North Dakota

 Know your sector-specific obligations.
 Financial corporations covered by HB 1127 must maintain written information security programs, dispose of customer data within two years, and report breaches to the Department of Financial Institutions within 45 days.
 Insurance licensees must comply with Chapter 26.1-02.2 cybersecurity requirements.

 Monitor legislative developments.
-North Dakota may enact comprehensive privacy legislation in future sessions.
+North Dakota may enact comprehensive privacy legislation in the 2027 session.
 Businesses should stay informed about proposed bills and begin preparing for broader compliance obligations.

 More North Dakota Laws